Skip to main content

 Variables

 Local variables are identifiers for data values inside OSQL queries and functions.
-Local variables must be declared in function signatures (see Defining Functions), in from clauses (see Queries).
-Notice that variables are not case sensitive.
+Variables are not case sensitive and internally capitalized.

 Session variables prefixed with : hold only temporary results during interactive sessions.
 Session variables cannot be referenced in function bodies and they are not stored in the database.
-Their lifespan is the current transaction only.
+Their lifespan is the current session only.
 Their purpose is to hold temporary values in scripts and database interactions.

 Examples: